Dr. Alp Sener

 BIOSKETCH

 Dr. Alp Sener earned his Biology degree from the University of Texas at Austin in 1994.
 Upon concluding his undergraduate studies, he obtained his PhD in renal physiology in 1999, followed by his MD in 2002 from the University of Calgary.
-Subsequently, Dr. Sener completed his Urology residency at Western University and spent two years at the University of Maryland Medical Center in Baltimore as the American Society of Transplant Surgeons/Novartis Fellow in Transplantation.
-While in Maryland, he was trained in kidney, pancreas and liver transplantation and completed a post-doctoral research fellowship in transplant immunology.
+Subsequently, Dr. Sener completed his Urology residency at Western University and became a fellow of the Royal College of Physicians and Surgeons of Canada in 2007.
+Dr. Sener spent two years at the University of Maryland Medical Center in Baltimore as the American Society of Transplant Surgeons/Novartis Fellow in Transplantation.
+While in Maryland, he was trained in kidney and pancreas transplantation and completed a research fellowship in transplant immunology.

-Dr. Sener joined the Division of Urology in 2009 and was the first surgeon to receive the Schulich Clinician Scientist award from Western University.
-Dr. Sener has been the recipient of many local, national and international research contribution awards including the Western University Dean’s Award of Excellence, the Canadian Society of Transplantation Research Excellence Award and the Vanguard Award from the American Society of Transplant Surgeons.
-He has published over 120 peer-reviewed articles and 145 conference abstracts.
-Dr. Sener is the Chairman of Urology at the Schulich School of Medicine & Dentistry, Chief of Urology at London Health Sciences Center and St. Joseph’s Health Care London and is the Director of the Kidney/Pancreas Transplant Fellowship program at Western University.
+Dr. Sener joined the Division of Urology in 2009 and was the first surgeon to receive the Schulich Clinician Scientist award from the Western University.
+Dr. Sener has been the recipient of local, national and international research contribution awards including the Western University Dean’s Award of Excellence, the Canadian Society of Transplantation Research Excellence Award and the Vanguard Award from the American Society of Transplant Surgeons.
+He has received over $16M in total grant funding as principal investigator or co-investigator, has published 174 peer-reviewed articles and 170 conference abstracts, and has been invited to speak both nationally and internationally on topics ranging from translational transplant research and resident education to physician wellness.
+Dr. Sener is the Keith and Leanne Lavergne Chairman of Urology at the Schulich School of Medicine & Dentistry, Chief of Urology at London Health Sciences Center (LHSC) and St. Joseph’s Health Care London and is the Surgical Director of the Kidney and Pancreas transplant program at LHSC and the Director of the Kidney and Pancreas transplant fellowship program at Western University.

 RESEARCH INTERESTS / SPECIALIZATION: